D4rkHero/GCNet/docs/info/Packets.md

 Now let's analyze its parts:
 ### Header
 > 6A 00 E7 8E 02 00 00 00 58 58 58 58 58 58 58 58

 In all packets, it represents the first 16 bytes of the received *buffer*.
 It contains some basic informations about the packet, which will be explained in detail below.
 > Note: all the data in the header is written in the [little-endian](https://en.wikipedia.org/wiki/Endianness#Little-endian) format.

 ***Size***
 > ***6A 00*** E7 8E 02 00 00 00 58 58 58 58 58 58 58 58

 As the name suggests, it represents the packet's buffer length.
-It is in little-endian format, so it's actually *00 6A*, which, in decimal, is 106.
+It is in little-endian format, so it's actually _00 6A_, which, in decimal, is 106.
 If you count each byte of our sniffed packet's data, you will realize that it contains exactly 106 bytes. :smiley:
+___
 ***Prefix***
 > 6A 00 ***E7 8E*** 02 00 00 00 58 58 58 58 58 58 58 58

 We're now faced with the *prefix*.
-These 2 bytes are present in all the packets and contains a random value, with exception of the packet in which the session keys are defined, where the prefix is represented by *00 00*.
+These 2 bytes are present in all the packets and contains a random value which is generated at the beginning of the session and used for all the following packets.
+There's only one exception: the packet in which the session keys are defined, where the prefix is represented by _00 00_ (this packet will be particularly discussed later).
+___
+***Count***
+> 6A 00 E7 8E ***02 00 00 00*** 58 58 58 58 58 58 58 58

+It's a 32-bit integer that represents the count of sent packets within a session.
+In our case, the packet count is 2 since it's _00 00 00 02_.
+Note that both client and server have their own counts.
+___
+***IV (Initialization Vector)***
+> 6A 00 E7 8E 02 00 00 00 ***58 58 58 58 58 58 58 58***

+It's the IV used to encrypt the packet's payload.
+Each packet has its own generated IV, which consists on 8 bytes equal ranging from _00_ to _FF_ in hex values.
+You should take a look at the [encription section]() to have a better understanding of this concept.